Billyngwa/Bankingapp/flash/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+so if I understand you BankFormData is a type that was infered from a yup schema

+so something like this:
+where bankSchema is the schema declared const bankSchema = yup.object({
+    accountNumber: yup.string().required(),
+    accountName: yup.string().required(),
+    bankName: yup.string().required(),
+    branchName: yup.string().required(),
+    ifscCode: yup.string().optional(),

+})

+Now some where along the line, BankFormData was created as such which is a type: type BankFormData =  yup.infer<typeOf bankSchema>

+then  harnessing it with react hook form we now have something like this: const methods = useForm<BankFormData>({
+    resolver: yupResolver(pay_bank),
+  });

+  now saying that useform accepts only data which is of type BankFormData

+  I can literally type out BankFormData as such: interface BankFormData{
+    accountNumber:string,
+    accountName:string,
+    bankName:string,
+    branchName:string,
+    ifscCode?:string
+  }